chadjemmett/Game_database/README.md

 Started working at 2:35 PM MT Nov 20
 Take a break 3:36 PM MT Nov 20
 Started working at 12:21 MT Nov 21
+Take a Break at 1:25 MT Nov 21
+Started Working at 2:20 MT Nov 21

 # As a user...